-Parent Involvement
+Parent Support and Involvement

-Parent Conferences - Classroom Visits - Parent Meetings - Parent Advisory Committee - Weekly Letters -

-- Fall open house - Individual portfolios are discussed and accessible to parents at any time. - Emails to individual parent/parents and group classroom emails. - Parent-Teacher Conferences twice a year If it cannot be done in person then the Center will use Facetime, Zoom, or phone call to reach parents.
+- Fall open house and Family Events done twice a year. - Emails to individual parent/parents and group classroom emails.

-- Classroom weekly newsletter sent via email every Monday. - Ongoing verbal communication. - Bi-weekly menus sent home. - Radio and Television announcements for the CDC on school closings and weather alerts. - Assessments and ASQ'S are ways to evaluate children then shared with the parents. - Binder for any parent/teacher related concerns or issues to be recorded. - Guidance and discipline Policy.
+- Parent-Teacher Conferences twice a year If it cannot be done in person then the Center will use Facetime, Zoom, or phone call to reach parents.
+Child care is provided during this time. - Binder for any parent/teacher related concerns or issues to be recorded. - Classroom weekly newsletter sent via email every Monday. - Ongoing verbal communication. - Weekly menus sent home. - Text message alert system that sends announcements for the CDC on school closings and weather alerts. - Photography Services offered in the Spring semester only - Information and/or referral to supportive services regarding family issues - Adult Classes through DACC - Tuition Scholarships through DACC Foundation office - Lending library with books and games for parent to borrow - Parent Advisory Committee (meets 2 times a year or as needed) - Discount coupons for community events or services